crazybie/tgc/README.md

 ### Internals
 - Use triple color, mark & sweep algorithgm.
 - Pointers are constructed as roots by default, unless detected as children.
-- Construct & copy & modify gc pointers are slower than shared_ptr, much slower than Boehm gc, so use reference to gc pointers as function parameters as much as possible.
+- Construct & copy & modify gc pointers are slower than shared_ptr, much slower than raw pointers(Boehm gc).
     - Since c++ donot support ref-quanlified constructors, create object to initialize gc pointer need to construct temperary pointer bringing in some valueless overhead.
     - Modifying a gc pointer will trigger a gc color adjustment which is not cheap as well.
 - Each allocation has a few extra space overhead (size of two pointers), which is used for memory tracking.